-My name is Desiree.
-I am a journalist with a bachelor’s degree in American Studies (law, history, politics, literacy, and film) awarded from Keele University, and a master’s degree in Journalism awarded from Lincoln University in England.
+My name is Desiree Anstey.
+I’m a multimedia journalist with a master’s degree in Journalism awarded from Lincoln University, England.

-At Keele University I was accepted on the exchange program to study for a semester at Brock University in Ontario.
-As an exchange student I was an ambassador representing both my home university and England as an example of British culture in general.
+Before Lincoln, I studied at Keele University for my bachelor’s degree.
+I was accepted to Keele’s exchange program to study for a semester at Brock University, Ont., Canada.
+As an exchange student, I was an ambassador representing both my home university and country.
 Travel has always been a part of my life.

-I was born in the tropics of beautiful South Africa, but my family fled because of the high crime and moved to the Isle of Man in the United Kingdom.
-What I do miss most about growing up in South Africa is seeing zebras trot across the dusty roads while following the seasonal rains, monkeys on our doorstep, including the vibrancy, quirks, and the general causal approach to living life.
+I was born in the tropics of beautiful South Africa, but my family left because of the high crime and moved to the Isle of Man.

-As you can see from reading the above, travel is a huge part of my life.
-My feet are always itching for more faraway lands where emerald bays, unlikely lagoons, soaring saw-tooth peaks to spine-tingling cliffs, and many more surprises are in store.
+From reading the above, you’ve probably guessed correctly that travel is a huge part of my life.
+My feet are always itching for more faraway lands where emerald bays, unlikely lagoons, and many more surprises are in store.